sharm588/SAV-Simulator/README.md

 ### Adding the CPLEX Optimizer

 1.)
+Add CPLEX library to project

-Select the 'Project Structure' folder icon in the top right hand corner and press the *Libraries* tab
+    1.)
+Select the 'Project Structure' folder icon in the top right hand corner and press the *Libraries* tab 2.)
+Click the '+' button located above the list of libraries and click the *Java* option 3.)
+Find the path for cplex.jar (/.../CPLEX_Studio1210/cplex/lib/cplex.jar for macOS) 4.)
+Click the 'Apply' button then 'Ok'

 2.)
-Click the '+' button located above the list of libraries and click the *Java* option

-3.)
-Find the path for cplex.jar (/.../CPLEX_Studio1210/cplex/lib/cplex.jar for macOS)

-4.)
-Click the 'Apply' button then 'Ok'

-5.)
 Add the path for the CPLEX files to *VM options* in the main file *Application*

     1. Click the box in the top right hand corner with the file's name
     2. Click 'Edit Configurations...'